Culture of Vanuatu: Music

 Traditional music (known in Bislama as kastom singsing or kastom tanis) is still thriving in the rural areas of Vanuatu.
-Musical instruments consist mostly of idiophones: drums of various shape and size, slit gongs, as well as rattles, among others.
-In various regions, aerophones, such as whistles or bamboo flutes, are used to be played; membranophones and chordophone were also found in some areas, but have fallen into disuse during colonial times.
+Musical instruments consist mostly of idiophones: drums of various shape and size, rattles, among others.
+In various regions, aerophones, such as whistles or bamboo flutes, used to be played; membranophones and chordophones were also found in some areas, but have fallen into disuse in recent generations.

-The large slit gongs which symbolize Vanuatu belong to these traditional instruments; they were most often used as musical drums to accompany certain dances, but also sometimes – though seldom – as a ritual means of communication; although widespread throughout Vanuatu, they are used vertically only in central areas of the archipelago (mainly on Ambrym).
-Traditional music is actually a very general cover term encompassing a wide and complex variety of musical genres known by every local community – in a way very similar to the vague term classical music of Western societies.
+The large slit gongs which symbolize Vanuatu belong to these instruments; they were most often used as musical drums to accompany certain dances, but also sometimes – though seldom – as a ritual means of communication; although widespread throughout Vanuatu, they are used vertically only in central areas of the archipelago (mainly on Ambrym).
+Traditional music is actually a very general cover term encompassing a wide and complex variety of musical genres known by every local community – in a way similar to the vague term classical music of Western societies.

-Another musical genre that has become widely popular during the 20th century in all areas of Vanuatu, is known as string band music.
+Another musical genre that has become widely popular after World War II in all areas of Vanuatu, is known as string band music.
 It combines guitars, ukulele, bush bass and popular songs.

 More recently the music of Vanuatu, as an industry, grew rapidly in the 1990s and several bands have forged a distinctive ni-Vanuatu identity.
 Popular genres of modern commercial music, which are currently being played in town include zouk music and reggaeton.
 Reggaeton, a variation of hip-hop rapped in Spanish, played alongside its own distinctive beat, is especially played in the local nightclubs of Vanuatu with mostly an audience of Westerners and tourists.
+Popular genres of modern commercial music, which are currently being played in town include zouk music and reggaeton.